Revision of conservative lower bound on the intergalactic magnetic field from Fermi and Cherenkov telescope observations of extreme blazars: Secondary emission from the intergalactic medium

-Several sources that have been previously used to derive constraints on IGMF by \cite{HESS:2023zwb} are not constraining IGMF in our analysis, in spite of the fact that we are using the same Fermi/LAT $+$ HESS data combination as \cite{HESS:2023zwb}.
-From Fig. \ref{fig:candidates} one can see that, contrary to \cite{HESS:2023zwb}, we find that the spectra of these sources can be fit consistently with a model with zero IGMF.
+One source that has previously been used to derive constraints on the IGMF by \cite{HESS:2023zwb}, namely PKS 0548-322, does not constrain the IGMF in our analysis, in spite of the fact that we used the same Fermi/LAT $+$ HESS data combination as \cite{HESS:2023zwb}.
+From Fig. \ref{fig:candidates} one can see that, contrary to what \cite{HESS:2023zwb} found, the spectrum of this source can be fit consistently with a model with zero IGMF.
 We explain the origin of this discrepancy in Appendix \ref{sec:comparison}.